shakes76/PatternAnalysis-2023/recognition/README.md

 ### About the dataset

 The dataset used for this report is Alzheimer's Disease Neuroimaging Initiative (ADNI) for alzheimer's disease classification [2].
-There are 2 classes based on which the classifier trains and classifies, namingly Alzheimer's disease (AD) and Normal Cognitive (NC).
+There are two classes based on which the classifier trains and classifies, namingly Alzheimer's disease (AD) and Normal Cognitive (NC).

 **AD**: This class represents individuals who have been clinically diagnosed with Alzheimer's disease <br>
 **NC**: This class includes individuals who are cognitively normal and do not exhibit signs of Alzheimer's disease

 The general input for this particular dataset consists of 3D images and the input is modelled in 3D, but for this report we consider a 2D setting.

+To view the dataset format used in this report refer appendix 3.

 ## Model Architecture